gchq/gaffer-docker/docker/example-deployments/proxy-example/README.md

 ## Running

 This is an example deployment of Gaffer using a Proxy store.
-This uses two REST APIs on a Map store with data in and another as a proxy pointing to the other.
+This uses two REST APIs, one contains the data and is backed by a Map Store and the other is a Proxy Store configured to forward queries to the Map Store backed REST API.

 The example uses the
 [Tinkerpop Modern Graph](https://tinkerpop.apache.org/docs/current/tutorials/the-gremlin-console/#toy-graphs)